 Effective Useful Life (EUL) – EUL is based on the manufacturers rating of the effective useful life; how long the equipment will last.
-For example, a CFL that operates x hours per year will typically have an EUL of y.
-A house boiler may have a lifetime of 20 years but the EUL is only 15 years since after that time it may be operating at a non-efficient point.
-It is an estimate of the median number of years that the measures installed under a program are still in place and operable.
+For example, an LED with a rated life of 15,000 hours that operates 2,500 hours per year will typically have an EUL of six years.
+Operating characteristics vary across homes and businesses so the EUL assumptions in the TRM are an estimate of the median number of years that the measures installed under a program are still in place and operable.

-Remaining Useful Life (RUL) – It applies to retrofit or early replacement measures.
+Remaining Useful Life (RUL) – RUL applies to retrofit or early replacement measures.
 For example, if an existing working refrigerator is replaced with a high efficiency unit, the RUL is an assumption of how many more years the existing unit would have lasted.

 General Framework